mvdbent/onAirScanner/README.md

 Now we found the active process that have a internet related connection, this still doesn't mean that we are in a meeting.
 This means that the Zoom.us app is opend and logged in with your account.
+After starting a meeting in zoom, we got extra connections based on UDP added.

 **Example**
 ```bash